HomeOnline tutorialsMembers’ areaYour membership informationOne-to-one training

 In this Photoshop tutorial we will be discussing three further methods of creating black and white images.
 The first uses the Channel Mixer tool, which offers a much greater degree of control over the appearance of the final image, and the second – using Lab Color mode and the Lightness channel – is a great technique for producing black and white portraits.
 We will conclude the tutorial with a brief discussion of the new ‘Black and White’ tool, introduced with Photoshop CS3 …

-READ MORE ABOUT THIS ISSUE HERE
+READ MORE ABOUT THIS TUTORIAL HERE

-Landscapes: creating dramatic skies • 28 comments
+Landscapes: creating dramatic skies • 44 comments

 In one sense, creating a dramatic sky, assuming that the sky in your photograph isn’t entirely flat and lifeless to begin with, is relatively straightforward: you just need to expand its tonal range, boost the saturation, and so on.
 A relatively simple job for the Curves tool.
 Typically though, any shot that includes the sky will also include some other feature – the ground, a person, a tree, and so on – and invariably, the sky will be considerably brighter than this feature.
 If we simply adjust the image to make the sky more dramatic we will probably fail to produce a good image, and fail quite miserably.
 In this sense then, creating a dramatic sky must be seen as part of a larger task; i.e. creating an image with a dramatic sky, where both the sky the ground, or any other features, combine to create a well-crafted and compelling image …

-READ MORE ABOUT THIS ISSUE HERE
+READ MORE ABOUT THIS TUTORIAL HERE

-By taking out an annual subscription or lifetime membership you will:
+By taking out a subscription you will:

-Annual subscribers and lifetime members will also be able to join our dedicated forum.
+You will also be able to join our dedicated forum.
 The forum serves a number of purposes including providing:

 • A space for discussion of each tutorial as and when they are released.